JohnnyMorganz/luau-lsp/README.md

 (Note: `rojo sourcemap` is currently not released, you must manually install latest Rojo directly using `cargo install rojo --git https://github.com/rojo-rbx/rojo.git` to have sourcemap generation support).
 It is recommend to `.gitignore` the `sourcemap.json` file.
 In future, the language server will generate the file internally.

+Note that currently the language server only supports generating a sourcemap from a `default.project.json`.
+If other project files are necessary, please open an issue.

 The extension will also automatically populate the latest API types and documentation.

 ## Design Goals